aandradebio/MosViR_SB/01_FeatureSelection/README.md

 The FASTA files with the sequences used for training and testing our predictive models can be found on Zenodo (https://zenodo.org/records/10950999).
 These files cover fragment lengths of 500 bp, 1000 bp, 3000 bp, 5000 bp, and 10000 bp for Other viruses, Mosquito-associated viruses, and Arboviruses (https://zenodo.org/records/10975789).
 Additionally, we have hosted the complete feature matrices in the Zenodo repository (https://zenodo.org/records/10975801).

 We used five alignment-free feature extraction methods from the FASTA files: 1) K-mers, 2) (m,n)-mers, 3) Frequency Chaos Game Representation, 4) Feature Frequency Profiles, and 5) Composition vector.
-More details on this analysis can be found in the manuscript and in the Supplementary Material.
+More details on this analysis can be found in the manuscript and the Supplementary Material.

 1. **Extract K-mers and (m,n)-mers using the mnmer R package**